 Often we overnight in Beaver Creek as it is my hometown.
 But this year figured we would carry on through as many travellers do.
 Most are anxious to get to Alaska so don't stop here.
 Yet, the information center is a great resource for info.
 For those heading south into the Yukon, I highly recommend a stop to collect some maps and see the displays of local handicrafts.

-Tourist Information Centre in Beaver Creek, Yukon
+Visitor Information Centre in Beaver Creek, Yukon

 Looking south on Beaver Creek's 'main street'